navcoin/NavHub/content/projects/nav-pi/index.md

 {{< project_links
     title="Get NavPi"
-    subtitle="This software turns your Raspberry Pi into a low cost and convenient way to help maintain the network." fontColor="#FFF"
+    subtitle="This software conveniently turns your Raspberry Pi into a low cost way to help maintain the network." fontColor="#FFF"
     subtitleFontColor="#FFF"
     bgColor="#7d5ab5"